kartiksura/wikinow/README.md

 2. Destination wiki title
 3. Timeout in seconds

+This job is pushed to the Redis list, which we use as a simple Pub-Sub.
+The dispatcher continuously monitors the list for new jobs, and spaws a goroutine.
+The goroutine then gets the titles associated with the current job and creates new jobs for fan-out.

+Techniques used:
+1. Concurrency control by using buffered channel
+2. Exponential back-off for polling the redis list

+Further enhancements in future:
+1. Using redis Pub-sub instead of list
+2. Sharding the List for reducing the contention

 The user gets a RequestID which can be used to get the status of the job.

 ## API Spec